-These are our standard BR Mk1 suburban coach ends and so have details that are not required.
+These are our standard BR Mk1 coach ends and so have some details not required on a these units.

-- 21) Remove all the moulded details flush with the surface of the end.
+21) Remove the moulded on end step mounting pads (raised rectangular details up the left hand side), connector details (the two round 'blobs') and communication cord details flush with the surface of the end.

+22) (DMBS only) Remove the pipe retainers at the lower edges of the end.

-TIP: This is best achieved by shaving small amounts off with a sharp blade, followed by a fine file and finally fine abrasive paper.
+These operations are best achieved by shaving small amounts off with a sharp blade, followed by a fine file and finally fine abrasive paper.
 See photo: End prep (Cl.
+105 model).

-105 model). - Turning to the inside face of the end cut a rebate (darkened here in the photo, right) in the outer edges to clear the window openings.
-The rebates need to be about 20mm in length and 20mm up from the bottom of the side, but check against a side to confirm.
-You might also want to cut off the two round projections in the upper corners of the end (circled), see right. - 23) With a fine razor saw, cut off the moulded on bufferbeam level with the bottom of the end.
-Use the underside of the end as a fence to guide the saw blade and finish off with a flat file to remove any burrs. - 24) Give the ends a final inspection to ensure the exterior surface of the end is flat and smooth and check the fit of the sides against the edges remembering to keep the sides level with the bottom of the end.
-Use fine abrasive paper to finish the surface before moving on.
+23) With a fine razor saw, cut off the moulded on bufferbeam level with the bottom of the end.
+Use the underside of the end as a fence to guide the saw blade and finish off with a flat file to remove any burrs.

-NOTE. for some reason these ends come out a little too short to give the best fit against the sides.
-We advise you add a 1mm strip of scrap styrene along the bottom once the end prep has been completed.
-Sorry!
+24) Give the ends a final inspection and rub over with fine abrasive paper before moving on.